-12. Retirement Plan
+Note 11.
+Retirement Plan

 The Society sponsors a defined contribution retirement plan (the "401(k) Plan") covering employees meeting certain age and service requirements.
 The Society has the option to make matching contributions to the Plan on behalf of each participant.
-Society matching contributions to the 401(k) Plan were approximately \$309,000 and \$228,000 for fiscal 2023 and 2022, respectively.
-In addition to these matching amounts, the Society recorded a Qualified Non-Elective Contribution ("QNEC") payable of approximately \$253,000 at June 30, 2022 and 2023, related to corrections in employee deferrals.
+Society matching contributions to the 401(k) Plan were approximately \$329,000 and \$309,000 for fiscal 2024 and 2023, respectively.
+In addition to these matching amounts, the Society recorded a Qualified Non-Elective Contribution ("QNEC") payable of approximately \$253,000 at June 30, 2024 and 2023, related to corrections in employee deferrals.
 The QNEC, which is immediately 100% vested to the employees, will be paid immediately upon IRS approval of the application for voluntary correction.
+Subsequent to year end, the Society received notice that the QNEC correction was accepted by the IRS.
+The amount is expected to be paid in full during fiscal 2025.